 2022: Sentinel Fertigation CEO, provided results of imagery-based fertigation trials through N-TimeTM FMS, their flagship software.
-The study showed that 96% of farmers increased efficiency with 43 lbs/acre of average nitrogen savings with N-Time recommendations.
-Producers in the trial increased their profitability by \$27.91/acre average versus typical management.
-CPNRD hosted two of Precision Conservation Sunset Seminars with producers Arnie Hinkson of Wood River and Don Batie of Lexington, held by Sentinel Fertigation in central Nebraska.
+The study showed that 96% of farmers increased efficiency with 43 pounds/acre of average nitrogen savings with N-Time recommendations.
+Producers in the trial increased their profitability by \$27.91 per acre

+WALK GOALI average versus typical management.
+CPNRD has hosted two Precision Conservation Sunset Seminars in both 2023 and 2024 with local producers.
+The Seminars are coordinated and funded by Sentinel Fertigation.